design-code-app/DesignFilesFromCode/README.md

+1.Bread Wallet

-1. Breadwallet-ios is open source and available under the terms of the MIT license.
+    Breadwallet-ios is open source and available under the terms of the MIT license.

     Please use this file under the terms of of Breadwallet-ios’s license.